 Lean into other forms of media

 Lastly, when email isn’t working, check out other forms of media to get in front of your contacts.
-Exploring new avenues such as social media is an easy way to connect with prospects and current renters.
-When you are trying to engage your communities, use things like interactive social features including: instagram polls, swipe ups on social media, hashtags to engage audience, TikTok videos and contests!
+Exploring new avenues such as social media marketing for apartments is an easy way to connect with prospects and current renters.
+When you are trying to engage your communities, some apartment social media ideas. you can do are using things like interactive social features including: instagram polls, swipe ups on social media, hashtags to engage audience, TikTok videos and contests!
 For prospective renters, make the tone of your emails and outreach more conversational.
 The less you are trying to “sell” to them and the more “human” your interactions seem, the higher the engagement there will be.